jakubDoka/the-worst-midustry-plugin/README.md

 `duration` of the boost in seconds.

-`effects` enumerate the boost effects on the game.
+`effects` enumerates the boost effects on the game.
+More precisely, it will temporarily multiply the rule value.
+Mind that multiplying by zero can break the game.
 If you want to know full list of options, add something random and error with options will show up.